thomasgumbricht/git-vcs/_posts/2020/2020-02-16-git-local-use.markdown

 You have neither _staged_ nor _commited_ the changes that you did in the _clone_, and when you are trying <span class='terminalapp'>git pull</span> the un-commited changes prevent the edited _master_ file to be copied.

-You can get more details by spefifying what _diff_ you want to analyse:
+You can get more details by specifying what _diff_ you want to analyse:

 <span class='terminal'>$ git diff --staged</span>